n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 implementation be significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` to realize different pool types.
-This will likely lead to faster execution of the collect phase for some pool types, such as types containing no addresses, but this remains to be proven.
+This will likely lead to faster execution of the collect phase for some pool types, such as types containing no pointers, but this remains to be proven.

 Segregation initially happens on all combinations of